 There is a distinct difference between information and intelligence.
 Information reported by LAR units during operations is not intelligence; it is combat information.
 Combat information is unevaluated data gathered by or provided directly to the commander, which because of its highly perishable nature or the criticality of the situation, cannot be processed into tactical intelligence in time to satisfy the user's tactical intelligence requirements.
 This information can include items such as threat positions, movement, equipment, or activities at a given time and place.
 These items of information reported by LAR units, in addition to information obtained from other collection sources, are entered into the intelligence cycle (see Figure 3-2).
-Within the intelligence, which is then used to support decision making.
+Within the intelligence cycle, information is compared, analyzed, and subsequently processed into intelligence, which is then used to support decision making.